JannisX11/blockbench.net/content/guides/model-rendering.md

 ### Blender

+You can download Blender from [Blender.org - Download](https://www.blender.org/download/).

 After opening Blender, make sure to delete the default cube by pressing Delete and confirming the pop up.
 Now navigate to **File** > **Import** > **glTF 2.0**, and open your model file.

 ![Blender Interface](/images/wiki/guides/rendering/blender.png)